TestAccount2781/test-project/README.md

 As mentioned previously, the first branch GitHub creates is the main.
 Once we have completed an initial upload, it's important that branches are created so progress can be tracked in stages.

-Creating a new branch is straight forward and can completed by using the git checkout command:
+Creating a new branch is straight forward and can be completed by using the git checkout command:

     git checkout -b <your-new-branch-name>